sn1218/WHO-Life-Expectancy-Predictive-Model/README.md

 # WHO Life Expectancy Predictive Model
 ## Overview

-This project aims to build a predictive model for estimating life expectancy based on population statistics.
-The data provided by the World Health Organization (WHO) contains records for 183 countries from 2000 to 2015.
+This project aims to develop a predictive model for estimating life expectancy based on population statistics from 183 countries between 2000 and 2015.
+The dataset was provided by the World Health Organization (WHO) and includes both general population metrics and sensitive health-related data.

-Due to concerns over sharing sensitive data, two separate models were built:
+To address the need for privacy and ethical data use, the project produces two distinct models:

-* A basic model that uses the minimum amount of data necessary for prediction.
+1. Basic Model: Uses only essential, non-sensitive features to predict life expectancy.
-* A more complex model that utilises additional sensitive data, providing more accurate predictions but requiring greater data sharing.
+2. Complex Model: Incorporates sensitive data to improve prediction accuracy, but requires more extensive data sharing.

-This project not only focuses on model accuracy but also adheres to ethical data practices by considering which features should or shouldn't be used, based on the implications of sharing sensitive information.
+The focus of this project is not only on the accuracy of the predictions but also on upholding ethical data practices by carefully considering which features should be used in each model based on privacy concerns and data-sharing implications.

 ## Objectives

-The key objectives of this project are:
+The key objectives of the project are:

 * To predict life expectancy using population statistics.
 * To build two models: